hasura/graphql-engine/rfcs/v3/authorization-rules.md

 - `or`: array of boolean expressions which are ORed together.
 - `not`: boolean exrepssion which is negated.
 - `equal`: Compares two value expressions are the same.
+- `contains`: Whether a given value is contained within a given array of values
 - `greaterThan`: Compares left > right.
 - `lessThan`: Compares left < right.
 - `greaterThanOrEqual`: Compares left >= right
 - `lessThanOrEqual`: Compares left <= right

-In the future, these may be expanded to:
+In the future, these may be expanded to more boolean operators.
+For example:
 - `regexMatch`: Whether a given value matches the given regular expression
-- `contains`: Whether a given value is contained within a given array of values

 #### Value Expressions